xxjcaxx/ChessAIThon/documentacion/chess_computers.md

 Another way computers represent the chessboard is using **arrays**.
 An array is like a list or grid that stores information about each square on the board.

 - **Board Arrays**: A simple 8x8 array can represent the chessboard, with each cell in the array storing information about the piece on that square (or if it’s empty).
 For example, the computer might use numbers or letters to represent each piece (like "P" for pawn, "N" for knight, etc.).
 - **Piece-Centric Data Structures**: Instead of focusing on the board, the computer can also store information about each piece individually.
 For example, it might keep a list of all the pieces and their positions, making it easier to track where everything is.
+NNUE from Stockfish is an example of it.

 These methods are simpler than bitboards but are still useful for certain tasks, like displaying the board or checking the position of a specific piece.